Technical and feature overview of Azure Active Directory B2C

 Azure AD B2C evaluates each sign-in event and ensures that all policy requirements are met before granting the user access.
 Risky users or sign-ins may be blocked, or challenged with a specific remediation like multifactor authentication (MFA).
 For more information, see Identity Protection and Conditional Access.

 During sign up or password reset, your users must supply a password that meets complexity rules.
 By default, Azure AD B2C enforces a strong password policy.
-Azure AD B2C also provides configuration options for specifying the complexity requirements of the passwords your customers use.
+Azure AD B2C also provides configuration options for specifying the complexity requirements of the passwords your customers use when they use local accounts.

 For more information, see Configure complexity requirements for passwords in Azure AD B2C.